Flight-Free-UK/flight_free_uk_website/source/posts/one-of-the-100-000-gope-walker.html.markdown

 This year (sorry) I've done a tri camp in Denia in Spain (Alicante), a cycling camp in Mallorca (Palma), a cycling holiday with friends in the Alps (Geneva) and a charity bike ride (Action Medical Research) in northern Spain (Bilboa).

 Next year I want to be able to do similar holidays but just without flying i.e. by driving to France and the Alps, with a stop for a bike ride on the way in Northern France.
-The Action Medical Research Charity bike ride is in the Black Forest next year, and I'm looking to drive there.
+The Action Medical Research Charity bike ride is in the Black Forest next year, and I'm looking to cycle there.
 I've also entered the Alpe D'Huez triathlon in July which will require driving.

 I'm also thinking of doing a lot more UK based cycling/triathlon trips.
 I've been to Mallorca 15 times but never actually been to Cornwall….